 Sebastian delivers a powerful performance as Tong, whose drive to succeed in America is so visceral it’s almost tangible.
 While Quang tries to win back his wife’s heart, Tong is forced to move from one crappy job to another to keep a roof over the family’s head.
 In the second act, she becomes torn between her love for the oft-irresponsible Quang and her need for stability and raps, “I don’t give a sh-t, I don’t give a sh-t.”
 But Sebastian renders Tong’s bravado for what it is—a mask.
 As she repeats the line, she dissolves into tears.
 Many in the audience did as well.

 On top of all her other problems, Tong has to deal with her son Little Man’s difficulties with assimilation.
 The wide-eyed puppet provides a note of levity, and raises crucial questions about language and culture.
-Some dialogue was a little too on the nose (in one scene, Little Man plays with Star Wars toys and Darth Vader tries to lure Obi Wan to the dark side with promises of cultural assimilation), but his struggles with language is one of the most grounded aspects of the play.
+Some dialogue is a little too on the nose (in one scene, Little Man plays with Star Wars toys and Darth Vader tries to lure Obi Wan to the dark side with promises of cultural assimilation), but his struggles with language is one of the most grounded aspects of the play.
 His grandmother Huong is torn between following her daughter’s wishes to help Little Man learn English, or keeping her grandson close to her through a shared language—it’s a conflict that will feel all-too-familiar for many second generation Asian Americans.

 While “Poor Yella Rednecks” might not have the same star power as “Vietgone,” it’s still a must-see.
 The chanted refrain, “Poor yella rednecks, we demand respect, might not have any money but we’re still damn perfect,” will echo in your head long after Tong, Quang and Huong have left the stage.The demographic of the audience (and the standing ovation the actors got at the end of the play) proves that plenty of people want to, and will, watch a play about a Vietnamese refugee family.
 Their ongoing battles with assimilating into American culture walk a fine line between tragic and laugh-out-loud funny, guaranteed to keep viewers coming back for the next installment of Nguyen’s series.